This post may contain affiliate links. Please read our disclosure policy.

 • Bake for 15 minutes, then set aside to cool.

-• Stir in the sweetened condensed milk and whisk until smooth and slightly thickened.
+• Add the sweetened condensed milk and whisk until smooth and slightly thickened.

-• Pour the filling into the cooled crust and bake for 15 minutes.
+• Pour the filling over the cooled crust.

-• Let cool at room temperature for 20 minutes, then refrigerate for at least 3 hours.
+• Cool at room temperature for 20 minutes, then refrigerate at least 3 hours until set.

 Notes